 Not only can reading contribute to social responsibility and development, it's actually also physiologically good for you!
 This is especially when critical reading is applied - and it goes hand-in-hand with critical thinking!

 I previously wrote on the importance of learning another language.
-It’s a known fact, however, that we learn better as children because our brains are better wired for learning at a younger age.
-But fellow adults, have no fear – learning a foreign language can be easy as ein, zwei, drei even at a mature stage in your life.
-The following article was written by David Bailey, CEO of Spotnight, on Quora, published by TIME Magazine, and reblogged here for your enjoyment.
+It's a known fact, however, that we learn better as children because our brains are better wired for learning at a younger age.
+But fellow adults, have no fear - learning a foreign language can be easy as ein, zwei, drei even at a mature… Continue reading The Secret to Learning a Foreign Language as an Adult

 In the interests of healthy living in a practical but enjoyable manner, I’ve found myself wondering on various alternatives or little ways on improving our home to be a fortress of health.